How To Bet On Flat Racing And Win

 #4 - Avoid the obvious short priced favourites at the head of the market

-If you really want to make money betting on flat racing, try and find reasons to play against underpriced, vulnerable favourites, public horses that are ridden by the top jockeys and trained by an establishment stable like Sir Michael Stoute.
+If you really want bet on flat racing, try and find reasons to play against underpriced, vulnerable favourites, public horses that are ridden by the top jockeys and trained by an establishment stable like Sir Michael Stoute.
 Be a contrarian and try to oppose the paper tips and hyped horses from big stables.
 Look for each-way races to play in where one of the few "runners" can be opposed, or is priced up on connections rather than actual form.

 Finding these weak links in the chain is crucial to success when betting on flat horse racing.
 Stables such as Jeremy Noseda or Roger Varian have such a huge following that anything remotely "fancied" at the top of the market seems to have a momentum all of its own, regardless of their form chances.
 While the Betfair market in the last few minutes remains a very accurate guide as to what can be expected in the race itself, there is no doubt that things do get grossly "overbet" when they are fancied by the right faces.
 Very few people do the form properly on the flat, and a strong rumour or view of a select few high rollers can have a rapid crushing effect on the head of the market.
 Look elsewhere and away from the obvious.